 Escape Brockville is a live escape room venue that immerses 2-6 players into a themed experience.
 Once locked inside, players must find hidden clues and solve intricate puzzles that will lead them towards escape.
 But players only have 45 minutes to get out, so time is of the essence.
 Can you Escape?

 Visitors can explore the original historic site and interact with guides in period costume.
 Children can go on an adventure and become Parks Canada Xplorers to discover this unique fort.
 The site also boasts a new visitor center featuring the wreck of an 1812-era gunboat.

 - Cannon Program: You do the Firing!
 Program Fee: (optional 2-hour intensive program)

 - Fort Kids

 Looking for more family fun?
-Try FootGolf at Sunnidell Golf, go bowling at the Brockville Bowling Centre, try paintball at Stinger’s Indoor Paintball, try a zipline and aerial adventure tour at Skywood Eco Adventure Park, play at our many parks and playgrounds, explore our beaches, walk along the Brock Trail, go for a hike at Mac Johnson Wildlife Area, or go see a movie at the Galaxy Cinemas in Brockville,
+Try FootGolf at Sunnidell Golf, try paintball at Stinger’s Indoor Paintball, take a city tour by bike with Thousand Islands Bicycle Co., try a zipline and aerial adventure tour at Skywood Eco Adventure Park, play at our many parks and playgrounds, explore our beaches, walk along the Brock Trail, go for a hike at Mac Johnson Wildlife Area, or go see a movie at the Galaxy Cinemas in Brockville,